pouriavj/family-travel-tracker/README.md

 ## ✨ Features

+- 👥 Multiple users with personalized profiles
-- 🗺️ Interactive world map that highlights visited countries
+- 🗺️ Interactive world map highlighting each user's visited countries in their chosen color
-- 👥 Multiple user profiles (e.g., family members)
-- 🎨 Each user chooses a custom map color
+- 🎨 Each user selects a custom color when created
-- 🗺️ Add visited countries for each user
+- ➕ Add new countries for the active user via input form
-- 📊 Displays total visited countries per user
+- 🔄 Easily switch between users to view their maps
+- ⚠️ Smart error handling for invalid or duplicate country entries
+- 💾 Data persistence with PostgreSQL

 ---